Olympics on NBC: 2016 Summer Olympics

 On August 16, 2016, boxing analyst Teddy Atlas accused NBC of deliberately "hiding" corrupt boxing competitions in Rio in an effort to hide suspected corruption by AIBA—the international governing body of boxing at the Olympics.
 He cited limited coverage as part of NBC's televised broadcasts, as well as the network's refusal to invite him back, after having called out questionable officiating during a controversial bout between Magomed Abdulhamidov and Satoshi Shimizu in 2012.
 The next day, it was reported that AIBA would remove several referees and judges from the competition under suspicion that they were not making decisions "at the levels expected".

 As Hungarian swimmer Katinka Hosszú won a gold medal and broke a world record during the 400-meter individual medley, Dan Hicks credited a man responsible for helping her break the world record and win the gold medal.
 There was no reference to who the "man" was, although some on social media angrily speculated that Hicks was alluding to Katinka Hosszú's then-husband, Shane Tusup (who was also the coach of the Hungarian Swimming Team).
 The comment from Hicks was criticized as sexist.
 Hicks later said "It is impossible to tell Katinka's story accurately without giving appropriate credit to Shane, and that's what I was trying to do."
 He also added that "with live TV, there are often times you look back and wished you had said things differently."
 The next day, Al Trautwig was criticized for stating incorrect information about the parents of American gymnast Simone Biles.
 On air, Trautwig stated that Ron Biles and Nellie Biles are Simone's grandparents that adopted her and her sister in 2001.
 Later on, Trautwig tweeted that Ron and Nellie were actually her parents, to which fans on Twitter started the hashtag, #FireTrautwig.
 Trautwig later apologized, stating "I regret that I wasn't more clear in my wording on the air.
 I compounded the error on Twitter, which I quickly corrected.
 To set the record straight, Ron and Nellie are Simone's parents."

 On August 9, some viewers became upset on Twitter after commentator Cynthia Potter failed to mention that British diver Tom Daley was a well known gay athlete, as Potter was focused on the replays.
-NBC later made a statement to The Advocate that "with more than 11,000 athletes at the Games, it isn't always possible to identify every competitor's significant other, regardless of their sexual orientation."
+NBC later made a statement to The Advocate that "with more than 11,000 athletes at the Games, it is not always possible to identify every competitor's significant other, regardless of their sexual orientation."
 Later, the partner of Brazilian volleyball player Larissa França, Liliane Maestrini, was referred to by commentator Chris Marlowe as her "husband".
 It led to confusion and dismay for some viewers as Larissa and Liliane are both female and are a same-sex couple.
 NBC later apologized stating that "Liliane is Larissa's wife."